bruceravel/demeter/documentation/Athena/ui/frozen.rst

 Furthermore, any global action such as constraining parameters or using the alignment tool, will have no effect on the frozen group.

 The idea behind frozen groups is that, after working for a while to find parameter values that you like, you can freeze the group to avoid inadvertently altering its parameters.
-The various group freezing functions can be found in the Freeze menu, as shown in the screenshot below.
+The various group freezing functions can be found in the :guilabel:`Freeze` menu, as shown in the screenshot below.

 .. _fig-freeze: